 - 1 lb ground chicken

-- 1 tbsp fresh grated garlic (double if you love spice)
+- 1 tablespoon fresh grated garlic (double if you love spice)

-- 1 tbsp fresh grated ginger (double if you love spice)
+- 1 tablespoon fresh grated ginger (double if you love spice)

-- 1 tbsp fresh grated green chilies (thai, serrano, or jalapeno peppers)
+- 1 tablespoon fresh grated green chilies (thai, serrano, or jalapeno peppers)

 - ¼ cup fresh chopped cilantro (stems and leaves)

-- 5 tbsp dried chopped onions (key ingredient)
+- 5 tablespoon dried chopped onions (key ingredient)

-- 2 tbsp fresh chopped green garlic (optional) available in the freezer section at Indian Grocery Stores
+- 2 tablespoon fresh chopped green garlic (optional) available in the freezer section at Indian Grocery Stores

 - 1 egg (optional)